wolfSSL/wolfTPM/README.md

 * wolfTPM uses the TPM Interface Specification (TIS) to communicate either over SPI, or using a memory mapped I/O range.
 * On Linux, wolfTPM auto-detects between the kernel TPM driver (`/dev/tpmX`) and direct SPI access at runtime - a simple `./configure && make` works with either interface.
 * wolfTPM can also use the Linux TPM kernel interface (`/dev/tpmX`) to talk with any physical TPM on SPI, I2C and even LPC bus.
-* Platform support for Raspberry Pi (Linux), MMIO, STM32 with CubeMX, Atmel ASF, Xilinx, QNX Infineon TriCore and Barebox.
+* Platform support for Raspberry Pi (Linux), MMIO, STM32 with CubeMX, Atmel ASF, Xilinx, QNX, Infineon TriCore, wolfHAL and Barebox.
 * The design allows for easy portability to different platforms:
     * Native C code designed for embedded use.
     * Single IO callback for hardware SPI interface.